-- (1) Department Heads are prohibited from hiring a person related to them for County employment. - (2) No person shall be employed, promoted, or transferred to any department, division, or work unit when, as a result, the employee would be directly supervising or receiving direct supervision from a related person. - (3) "Related person" shall mean spouse, parents, children, siblings, uncle, aunt, nephew, niece, grandparents, grandchildren, father-in-law, mother-in-law, stepchildren, stepparents and any person sharing the employee's residence.
+- (1) Department Heads are prohibited from hiring a person related to them for County employment. - (2) No person shall be employed, promoted, or transferred to any department, division, or work unit when, as a result, the employee would be directly supervising or receiving direct supervision from a related person. - (3) "Related person" shall mean spouse, parents, children, siblings, uncle, aunt, nephew, niece, grandparents, grandchildren, father-in-law, mother-in-law, brother-in-law, sister-in-law, daughter-in-law, son-in-law, stepchildren, stepparents and any person sharing the employee's residence.